I grew up in Washington, and every summer the farmers markets were packed with beautiful cherries!

 This cake is made with my go-to layer cake recipe, and is filled with a cherry buttercream!
 To keep things simple, I used my favorite cherry preserve to flavor it.

-The cherry buttercream is thinner than my classic american buttercream, so it’s important to pipe a dam of frosting around each cake layer, to ensure it stays in place, and doesn’t seep out into the out layer of frosting!
+The cherry buttercream is thinner than my classic American buttercream.
+With that in mind, it’s important to pipe a dam of frosting around each cake layer.
+This helps keep that cherry frosting in place!!

 Use two large offset spatulas to carefully lift your small tier on top of your large tier.
 Be sure the layers are thoroughly chilled before doing this, to make the process easier.
 Adjust the top tier as needed to ensure it’s centered.